Hubert-Olszewski/Hubert-Olszewski/README.md

 # - 👋 Hi there, I’m Hubert
 - 👀 I’m a student of University of Technology in direction Computer Science and i'm interested in programming :satisfied:
-- :ok_hand: Best practice C/C++
-- :hammer: Known JavaScript, HTML, CSS and SQL
+- :hammer: Best practice JavaScript, HTML, CSS
-- 🌱 I’m currently learning about Angular and TypeScript :blush:
+- 🌱 I’m currently learning about React and TypeScript :blush:
 - 📫 How to reach me hubertolszewski.contact@gmail.com